ChrisLinn/py-UnimelbCareerAutoBookin/README.md

 ### Usage

 * Run `sudo python setup.py` first.
-* fill the student email address, password and checking_freqency in `config.json`.
+* fill the student email address, password and checking_freqency in `config.json`. (not needed if you choose to input those in the console directly)
 * Run `UoMCABI.py` then.